butlin/presentations/MEDI2101wk08CapillariesLymphatics.md

 ---
 <!-- .slide: data-auto-animate-restart -->
 #### Learning objective
-#
+# Capillary network structure
-## Describe the structure of a capillary network and identify types of capillaries according to degree of permeability.
+### Describe the structure of a capillary network and identify types of capillaries according to degree of permeability.

 --
 ### Capillaries (Revision)